cocos-creator/docs-3d-deprecated/en/editor/publish/build-open-data-context.md

         }
     });
     ```

-    It is also recommended to send messages to the **Open Data Context** with a `type` message to avoid handling the wrong source, where `res.type === 'engine'` in the code means the message comes from the engine in main context.
+    When the main context sends a message to the open data context, it is recommended to include a `type` message to avoid handling the wrong message source.
+For example, the `res.type === 'engine'` in the above code means that the message comes from the main context engine.

 ## Reference documentation